RichardOfWard/django-loading/README.rst

     $ pip install django-loading

-You do not need to add django-loading to your INSTALLED_APPS.
+You do not need to add django-loading to your INSTALLED_APPS, just start using it.